[1] "character"

 Change to factor

-Currently AGE is class character but let’s change that to class factor which allows us to specify the levels or order of the values.
+Currently age is class character but let’s change that to class factor which allows us to specify the levels or order of the values.

 er_visits_age_fct <-